 - The Mole: Ling, a Chinese agent sent into a brothel where Petra was working.
 She also becomes a big sister figure for Petra and aids her cope with living.

 - Obligatory War Crime Scene: Moros roasting captive Americans alive, Americans killing said Moros and their DNA-tracked families, then razing every city that send Moros arms.
-Boer slave farms where black kids are seperated from their mothers, and crucifixion scene of every Dhimmi that commits a crime.
+Boer slave farms where black kids are separated from their mothers, and crucifixion scene of every Dhimmi that commits a crime.
 The book bulges with every war crime imaginable, and openly states that the American side laments the destruction of liberties associated with the war.

 - Middle Eastern Coalition: While the core Middle Eastern lands do become a Caliphate, it does not take part of the story.
 And with good reason.